The Wild Wild West: Home media

 The first season of The Wild Wild West was released on DVD in North America on June 6, 2006, by CBS Home Entertainment (distributed by Paramount Home Entertainment).
 Although it was touted as a special 40th anniversary edition, it appeared 41 years after the show's 1965 debut.
 Robert Conrad recorded audio introductions for all 28 first-season episodes, plus a commentary track for the pilot.
 The set also featured audio interviews by Susan Kesler (for her book, The Wild Wild West: The Series), and 1970s era footage of Conrad and Martin on a daytime talk show.
 The second season was released on DVD on March 20, 2007; the third season was released on November 20, 2007; and the fourth and final season was released on March 18, 2008.
 None of the later season sets contained bonus material.

 A 27-disc complete series set was released on November 4, 2008.
 It contains all 104 episodes of the series, as well as both reunion telefilms.

 On May 12, 2015, CBS Home Entertainment released a repackaged version of the complete series set, at a lower price, but did not include the bonus disc that was part of the original complete series set.
 On June 13, 2016, the bonus disc was released as a standalone item.

-In France, where the series (known locally as Les Mystères de l'Ouest) was a big hit, all four seasons were released in a DVD boxed set before their U.S. release.
-The French set, released by TF1 Video, includes many of the extras on the U.S. season 1 set and many others.
+In France, where the series (known locally as Les Mystères de l'Ouest) was a big hit, all four seasons were released in a DVD boxed set before their American release.
+The French set, released by TF1 Video, includes many of the extras on the American season 1 set and many others.
 "The Night of the Inferno" is presented twice – as a regular episode in English with Conrad's audio commentary, and in a French-dubbed version.
-All of the episodes are presented in English with French subtitles and several episode titles differ in translation from the original English titles.
+All of the episodes are presented in English with French subtitles, and several episode titles differ in translation from the original English titles.
 For example, "The Night of the Gypsy Peril", "The Night of the Simian Terror" and "The Night of Jack O'Diamonds" respectively translate as "The Night of the White Elephant", "The Night of the Beast" and "The Night of the Thoroughbred".
 Both TV movies are included as extras, but only in French-dubbed versions.
 The set also features a 1999 interview with Robert Conrad at the Mirande Country Music Festival in France.